espressif/vscode-esp-idf-extension/README.md

 - Install [Node.js](https://nodejs.org/en/)
 - Make sure have the [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) from Visual Studio Code Marketplace.
 - Clone this repository `git clone https://github.com/espressif/vscode-esp-idf-extension.git`
-- Install all the dependencies, using `npm i`, compile typescript with `npm run compile` and bundle the webviews using `npm run webpack`.
+- Install all the dependencies, using `yarn`
+- Compile typescript with `yarn run compile`
+- Bundle the webviews using `yarn run webpack`.
 - Press <kbd>F5</kbd> to Run with Debugger, this will launch a new VSCode Extension Development Host to debug the extension.

+#### Build vsix locally
-- Build the Visual Studio Code extension setup with `npm run build_vsix`.
+- Build the Visual Studio Code extension setup with `yarn run build_vsix`

 ## Uninstalling the plugin
 - In Visual Studio Code, go to the Extensions tab.